 Finally, the FDA may award priority review vouchers to sponsors of rare pediatric disease product applications that meet certain criteria.
 A rare pediatric disease is a rare disease where the disease is serious or life-threatening with the serious or life-threatening manifestations primarily affecting individuals from age zero to 18.
 A sponsor who receives approval for a drug or biologic for a rare pediatric disease may qualify for a priority review voucher, which the sponsor may redeem to receive priority review of a subsequent marketing application for a different product.
 In lieu of using the voucher for one of its own product candidates, a sponsor may sell that voucher for use by a third party.
 Current prices for these vouchers range in the hundreds of millions of dollars.
-The current rare pediatric disease priority review voucher program, which was previously scheduled to expire in October 2020, will expire in September 2024, after Congress recently review voucher but no later than September 2026.
+The current rare pediatric disease priority review voucher program, which was previously scheduled to expire in October 2020, will expire in September 2024, after Congress recently renewed the program, although a drug designated as a rare pediatric disease treatment by September 2024 can still receive a priority review voucher but no later than September 2026.